Courts-Martial: Where Strong Advocacy Matters

-Make no mistake.
-This is serious business.
 Courts-martial can send someone to jail, take all rank and money, and give a Bad-Conduct Discharge or Dishonorable Discharge.
 For all types of military trials, it is imperative that you obtain the services of a quality and experienced court-martial lawyer to fight the charges against you.
-You want someone who is experienced, well-spoken, understands the process, and willing to spend time getting to know you and your circumstances.
+You want a military lawyer who is experienced, well-spoken, understands the process, and willing to spend time getting to know you and your circumstances.

 Courts-martial come in three different types, and each has distinct advantages and disadvantages.